savagezen/carnivore/_drafts/60-day-review.md

 **Recovery - Cold Showers, Adaptation , Sleep, and Testosterone Variables:**

 * Tentative Research - Cold Showers: ([r](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5025014/), [r](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5745760/))
     * cold w/in 1 hour:  you'll feel better but perform worse (duh!)
     * cold and cold+active w/in 24 and 48 hours:  less sore, but no significant change in performance
     * RHR may stay lower, longer when cold is followed by exercise
     * track training hours, RHR, soreness, fatigue
     * may take up to 6 - 12 weeks for fulll effect
     * randomize cold time to control for adaptation (0-5)
 * Tentative Research - Sleep:
     * Insomnia increases:  blood glucose, blood pressure, and waist circumference ([r](https://www.ncbi.nlm.nih.gov/pubmed/31404954))
       * Does blood sugar slow recovery?
     * increased blood sugar > increased inflammation > IGF-1 + host of other problems (above) ([r](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3820068/))
     * low IGF-1 plus chronic inflammation = major destruction to body (ref. above)
     * Magnesium - "Interestingly, magnesium has been shown to exert, as IGF-1 does, beneficial independent actions on muscle function and could play a role on physical performance in the elderly.
 This hypothesis is consistent with clinical and epidemiologic data supporting the importance of the magnesium ion as a determinant of muscle performance in young subjects." (ref. above)
     * Selenium - "There is increasing evidence that selenium could influence skeletal muscle function even if its role in maintaining functional muscle efficiency is still unclear." (ref. above); Selenium is also related to production of thyroid hormone T3.
     * Zinc - "Zinc is involved in growth, protein and DNA synthesis, neuro-sensory functions, cell-mediated immunity, thyroid function, and bone metabolism"... zinc seems also to be involved in nutritional regulation of IGF-1 bioactivity.
 In cultured bone cells, some studies suggest that zinc potentiates the action of IGF-1 and increases endogenous IGF-1 synthesis." (ref. above)
 * Tentative Research - Testosterone:
     * Tim Ferris (4HB, p.258):  2 x 10 min cold shower / day; 6,000 - 10,000 IU / day sunlight.
-    * Cold showers won't do anything for testosterone that exercise won't ([r](https://www.healthline.com/health/cold-shower-testosterone#summary)), but may still benefit recovery (pending current results).
+    * Cold showers won't do anything for testosterone that exercise won't ([r](https://www.healthline.com/health/cold-shower-testosterone#summary)), but impacts recovery by increasing IGF-1, though it's contested whether the circulating volume increases or just the concentration ([r](https://www.ncbi.nlm.nih.gov/pubmed/24005315),[r](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5490602/)).
     * Vitamin D may still increase testosterone ([r](https://www.ncbi.nlm.nih.gov/pubmed/21154195)).
 You get 10,000 - 20,000 IU / 30 minutes ([r]([https://www.healthline.com/nutrition/vitamin-d-from-sun#time-of-day](https://www.healthline.com/nutrition/vitamin-d-from-sun#time-of-day))).

 ---